 When you place a market order and leave it open – that is, enter a trade at the market price without instructions to close the order – you are in effect, gambling with the total value of your account.
 For this reason, you should consider adding stop-loss instructions to all open positions.

-For instance, if you are holding a long GBP/USD position, you can include a stop-loss instruction that automatically sells your long position if the rate falls to a certain level.
-In this way, you can limit the amount that you could lose on any given trade – even if you are unable to constantly monitor your account.
+For instance, if you are holding a long GBP/USD position, you can include a stop-loss instruction that automatically sells your long position if the rate falls.
+In this way, you can limit the amount that you could lose on any given trade – even if you’re unable to constantly monitor.

 Take-profit orders are similar in that they allow you to establish the rate at which you want open positions closed in order to lock-in profits.
-Again, you simply need to identify the rate at which to take the profits, and the trading system closes the position without further intervention on your part.
+Again, you simply need to identify the rate at which to take the profits.
+The trading system automatically closes the position without further intervention on your part.

-Depending on your experience level, trade leverage can be a powerful tool to help you maximize returns, or it can be the cause of your downfall.
-It is not something to be taken lightly and if you do not understand how it works, don’t trade until you do understand.
+Depending on your experience level, trade leverage can be a powerful tool to help you maximize returns.
+Whereas it can be the cause of your downfall as well.
+It is not something to be taken lightly.
+If you do not understand how it works, don’t trade until you do understand.

-Fighter pilots call it “helmet fire” and it happens when too much is happening around you too quickly for you to react.
-In the cockpit of a jet fighter, it can get you killed – as a forex trader, you may not end up dead but you will probably end up broke.
+Fighter pilots call it “helmet fire”.
+It happens when too much is happening around you too quickly for you to react.
+In the cockpit of a jet fighter, it can get you killed.
+Now as a forex trader, you may not end up dead but you will probably end up broke.

 One of the things that really separates seasoned forex traders from those just starting out is their ability to determine when a losing trade is not going to reverse the trend.
 Rather than “hold and hope”, disciplined traders will take the loss and get out much more quickly.

-This is another reason to set protective stops on all your trades; if you include effective stops when you submit a new trade, you can at least limit your losses without having to spend too much time “babysitting” the order.
-If the trade hits the stop, you will lose the amount committed but you also protect the bulk of your capital, leaving you with funds to move into something else that, hopefully, will be more profitable.
+This is another reason to set protective stops on all your trades; if you include effective stops when you submit a new trade, you can at least limit your losses without having to spend time “babysitting” the order.
+If the trade hits the stop, you will lose the amount committed.
+But you also protect the bulk of your capital, leaving you with funds to move into something else.
+Hopefully, it will be more profitable.

 Sometimes, you just have to treat these things as life lessons – learn and move on.

-Exchange rate spreads – the difference between the bid and the asking price – are of utmost importance and directly affect the profitability of each trade.
+Exchange rate spreads – the difference between the bid and the asking price – are of utmost importance.
+They directly affect the profitability of each trade.
 You need to be aware that spread differentials can fluctuate wildly during the day – sometimes to the point of turning a profitable trade into a losing one.

 You also need to understand that forex spreads will widen during off-market hours when volumes and liquidity are lower.
 In addition, spreads tend to widen ahead of important news such as an impending interest rate decision or the latest employment results.

 This one is pretty straightforward – greed; or more correctly, how greed can cause you to enter into ridiculous trades.
-This must be the same gene that causes some people to keep “doubling-down” even when the odds are so against them that it makes no sense at all.
+This must be the same gene that causes some to keep “doubling-down” even when the odds are so against them.
 If you want to gamble, go to Vegas.